pmatheus/jackbot-sensor/docs/IMPLEMENTATION_STATUS.md

 **Instructions for Contributors:**
 - Check off each box as you complete the step for each task.
-- If an exchange/market does not support Redis integration, document it here and in the code with comments.
+- If an exchange/market does not support Kafka integration, document it here and in the code with comments.

-## 🚧 TODO: Redis Snapshot to S3 (Parquet + Iceberg Data Lake)
+## 🚧 TODO: Kafka Snapshot to S3 (Parquet + Iceberg Data Lake)

-> **Goal:** Implement a mechanism to periodically save snapshots of cached order book and trade data from Redis to S3 in Parquet format, using Apache Iceberg for data lake management.
+> **Goal:** Implement a mechanism to periodically save snapshots of cached order book and trade data from Kafka to S3 in Parquet format, using Apache Iceberg for data lake management.
 Ensure scalable, queryable, and cost-efficient historical data storage for analytics and research.

 **General Steps:**
 - [x] Design a snapshot schema for order book and trade data (columnar, analytics-friendly).
-- [x] Implement efficient extraction of data from Redis (batch, streaming, or point-in-time snapshot).
+- [x] Implement efficient extraction of data from Kafka (batch, streaming, or point-in-time snapshot).
 - [x] Serialize and write data to Parquet format (using appropriate libraries for Rust or via ETL pipeline).
 - [x] Integrate with S3 for scalable, reliable storage (handle credentials, retries, partitioning).
 - [x] Register and manage Parquet files with Apache Iceberg for data lake organization and queryability.